Hamuj12/randomized_caches/README.md

 Refer `perf_runs/`.

 **Note**: We do not provide the SPEC2017 source due to its licensing.
+In all our experiments, we have used the generic `Example-gcc-linux-x86.cfg` config file (provided as part of SPEC2017 package) to build SPEC2017.

 ## Process fingerprinting